 BCAAs can be helpful as an energy booster.
 They can also work for muscle recovery.
 Some athletes will take them about 15 minutes before they start a workout, while others will wait until about half-way through it.

 There really is no right or wrong approach to it, but if you're beginner with protein powders and just getting started with BCAAs, then I would suggest taking them before you head to the gym.

 The absolute best time to take protein after your workout is immediately after your cooldown phase and before you head for the sauna or steam room.

 It will take your body about 30 minutes to start absorbing the protein.
 This coincides with the repair and recovery processes in your muscles.

 If you're trying to support a diet to lose some flabby stuff, then there are two ways to approach it.
-You can either add some protein powder to your recipes.
+You can add some protein powder to your recipes.
 One good idea is a healthy morning protein shake to help with that extra fat.

 Or, you can take a simple casein shake first thing in the morning to help you fast until the afternoon.